 Joseph Wm.
-Foran, Chairman and Chief Executive Officer, Shelley F. Appel, a nominee for director at the 2023 Annual Meeting, and certain of their affiliated entities (collectively, the "Foran Entities") are working interest owners and/or overriding royalty interest owners in certain properties operated by the Company or in which the Company also holds a working interest.
+Foran, Chairman and Chief Executive Officer, Shelley F. Appel, director, and certain of their affiliated entities (collectively, the "Foran Entities") are working interest owners and/or overriding royalty interest owners in certain properties operated by the Company.
 As working interest owners, the Foran Entities are required to pay their proportionate share of all costs and are entitled to receive their proportionate share of revenues in the normal course of business.
 As overriding royalty interest owners, the Foran Entities are entitled to receive their proportionate share of revenues from the wells in which they own an interest in the normal course of business.
-During 2022, revenues, net of costs, received by the Foran Entities in their capacity as working interest owners or overriding royalty interest owners were approximately \$13.2 million (the "Related Net Revenue Payments").
-The Related Net Revenue Payments represent less than 1% of our total third-party net revenue payments during 2022.
+During 2023, revenues, net of costs, received by the Foran Entities in their capacity as working interest owners or overriding royalty interest owners were approximately \$19.9 million (the "Related Net Revenue Payments").
+The Related Net Revenue Payments represent less than 1% of our total third-party net revenue payments during 2023.

 In our capacity as operator, we incur drilling and operating costs that are billed to our partners based on their respective working interests.
-During 2022, our joint interest billings to the Foran Entities attributable to their share of costs were approximately \$9.8 million (the "Related Joint Interest Billings").
-The Related Joint Interest Billings represent less than 1% of our total joint interest billings during 2022.
+During 2023, our joint interest billings to the Foran Entities attributable to their share of costs were approximately \$23.3 million (the "Related Joint Interest Billings").
+The Related Joint Interest Billings represent less than 1% of our total joint interest billings during 2023.
 As a result of this ownership by the Foran Entities, from time to time, we will be in a net receivable or net payable position with certain of the Foran Entities.
 We do not consider any net receivables from the Foran Entities to be uncollectible.

-The Audit Committee reviewed the terms of the working interests and/or overriding royalty interests of the Foran Entities for potential conflicts of interest under the Related Person Transaction Policy, and, after being fully informed as to Mr. Foran's relationships and interests in such transactions and all other material facts related to the Related Net Revenue Payments and Related Joint Interest Billings, determined that such transactions and the Related Net Revenue Payments and Related Joint Interest Billings were fair to the Company and recommended such transactions and the Related Net Revenue Payments and Related Joint Interest Billings to the full Board for approval and ratification.
-The Board subsequently approved and ratified the transactions and the Related Net Revenue Payments and Related Joint Interest Billings.
+The Audit Committee reviewed the terms of the working interests and/or overriding royalty interests of the Foran Entities for potential conflicts of interest under the Related Person Transaction Policy, and, after being fully informed as to Mr. Foran's and Ms. Appel's relationships and interests in such transactions and all other material facts related to the Related Net Revenue Payments and Related Joint Interest Billings, determined that such transactions and the Related Net Revenue Payments and Related Joint Interest Billings were fair to the Company and recommended such transactions and the Related Net Revenue Payments and Related Joint Interest Billings to the full Board for approval and ratification.
+The Board subsequently approved and ratified the transactions and the Related Net Revenue Payments and Related Joint Interest Billings to the full Board for approval and ratification.
+The Board subsequently approved and ratified the transactions and the Related Net Revenue Payments and Related Net Revenue Payments and Related Net Revenue Payments and Related Joint Interest Billings.